-This project will fund the relaunch our core programs for Maasai girls in the Loita Hills region of Kenya now that schools are re-opening from COVID-19 closures.
+This project helps reestablish our core programs to keep girls in school since schools re-opened from COVID-19-closures in 2021 and scale them to neighboring regions in southern Kenya.
 Specifically, the project will increase Maasai girls' access to education by activating local leadership to support and champion girls' education, enrolling children in primary school and working with schools and communities to add on secondary day schools, providing low-cost secondary education to thousands.

 To address this problem we: 1. enroll children in school, 2. shift attitudes towards formal schooling by sensitizing community leadership to the value of girls' education and 3. open affordable day secondary schools.
 In response to COVID-19 school closures, we also provide tablets loaded with offline Kenya-specific curriculum to ensure poor rural students may continue to learn.